 Many parents wish to qualify for SSI benefits simply to obtain Medicaid.
 This makes sense considering that medical bills cost so much.
 Unfortunately, in order to qualify for Medicaid you usually must also qualify for SSI benefits.
 However, this is not true in all circumstances.
 So, make sure that you apply for Medicaid.
 If you qualify for even one dollar of SSI benefits, then you usually receive Medicaid benefits too.

 HOW DOES SSA DETERMINE IF A CHILD FUNCTIONALLY EQUALS LISTING 107.05 FOR LOW BIRTH WEIGHT?

-Children whose condition does not meet or medically equal a listing may have a condition that functionally equal the listings under the childhood SSA rules.
-When the SSA determines whether a child’s condition functionally equal the listings, they use the six domains of functioning.
+Children whose condition does not meet or equal a listing may have a condition that functionally equals the listing under the childhood SSA rules.
+When the SSA determines this, they use the six domains of functioning.

 The SSA considers how the child functional abilities compare to children in the same age group who do not have a medical condition.
 SSA recognizes that each child is different.
 They also know that conditions and symptoms vary in each child.
 That is why they look at six different domains and compare the your child to other children in their age group.

 When the SSA looks at whether a child with a disability equals a listing, they look to six domains of functioning.
 For example, the six domains of functioning are:

 Some children may have problems acquiring and using information.
 For example, they may experience a delay in the child’s ability to learn and concentrate.
 Also, they may have trouble with speak and memory.

 2) ATTENDING AND COMPLETING TASKS.